q&a page 11

 The Kitzur Shulchan Aruch (Siman 11:24) also writes that the Mezuzah should be kissed when entering and leaving the home.
 However in Siman 71 that we referenced earlier regarding touching hte Mezuzah before bed, he does not write anything abot kissing it and only writes to place the hand on it so seemingly he holds that kissing is only necessary when entering or leaving the room.

-520) Q: What is the halacha about a woman saying a kaddish quietly to herself in shul?
+520) Q: What is the halacha regarding a woman saying a kaddish quietly to herself in shul?

 521) Q: I have a question that has always nagged me regarding the Teaching/learning of torah to babies before they are born and arrive in this world.
 Midrash says that they spend their time learning Torah and just prior to delivery the malach presses the area under the nose and the baby forgets all the learning.

 What is the purpose in teaching Torah to a baby if it is not meant to stay with the baby?

 A: Yes, the Talmud (Nidah 30b) does teach us that a child in its mothers womb is taught the entire Torah and upon being born is struck on the lip and forgets it.

 The Meforshim explain that the Torah that each child is taught is the Torah that he has the potential to grasp in his alotted lifetime, and as a person learns throught his life he isn’t learning new subjects but is rather “remembering” the subject matter that he forgot, as otherwise a person would not be capable of grasping any Torah on his own.

 522) Q: Can a woman put up a mezuza and make a bracha on it?